Ojaysoft/alx-low_level_programming/0x02-functions_nested_loops/README.md

-README file is not empty
+this is a readme file